 The second eBook, 2 Chord Loops, used a similar concept to the Blues Jam Tracks but with different chords and a focus on more modal scales.

 As a result of all of this work, I had a few ecstatic students.
-I mean, all eBooks for $79 is a pretty good deal!
+I mean, all eBooks for $79, was a pretty good deal!
 All the answers were there but it was starting to become a case of “Good luck, now you’re on your own!”.

-Step by step guitar courses
+Witing the first step by step guitar courses

 The beginner guitar course was created from the beginner elements of the eBooks, along with all of the exercises and acoustic songs.
 It was launched in 2012 and took me six months to write.

 In February 2014, I started working on the advanced guitar course.
 I spent over two years planning and writing this course.